 We quickly put the batteries back in our cameras and started shooting.
 My camera slowly tried to come back to life after sitting in -15 F for the last couple of hours.
 I felt like I was moving in slow motion I was so cold!
 But sure enough, with a long exposure, there it was – a streak above the lodge!

 We stayed out for 45 more minutes as it grew in intensity and even popped up a little substorm for a fleeting moment.
 So fleeting I couldn’t even turn my camera quick enough to capture it!
-Then is all died back down.
+Then it all died back down.

-Michaela and I looked at each other and agreed, “never give up!”.
-We took Kory’s advice and somehow stayed awake and were persistent; and it paid off!
+Michaela and I looked at each other and agreed, “Never give up!”.
+We took Kory’s advice and somehow stayed awake and were persistent, and it paid off!

 Over the course of 9 nights, we saw the northern lights 3 times!
 Just like each Fairbanks northern lights tour was different, each of the three nights produced auroras of different intensity.
 I can now confidently say the Earth is round, global warming is real, and the northern lights are not all hype – they are real!
-Come to Fairbanks Alaska to see for yourself, it’s the best place for a northern lights trip!
+Come to Fairbanks Alaska to see for yourself, it’s the best place for a Northern Lights trip!

 I was a guest of Explore Fairbanks for this trip, however all opinions expressed here are my own.